 Buy on Amazon

-If you write, read this book and take notes.
-Not only does this contain exceptional advice for writing , it’s also a pleasure to read.
+Read this book and take notes.
+Not only does it contain exceptional advice for writing, it’s also a pleasure to read.

 Ultimately the product that any writer has to sell is not the subject being written about, but who he or she is.
 I often find myself reading with interest about a topic I never thought would interest me—some scientific quest, perhaps.
 What holds me is the enthusiasm of the writer for his field.